JaleelR/Flask-Assesement/conceptual.md

 Answer the following questions below:

 - What are important differences between Python and JavaScript?
 **python is backend.
-Deals with server, handles gets and request.  javascript is frontend.
+Stores data, deals with post and get request.  javascript is frontend.
 Deals with UI and manipulating the DOM**

 - Given a dictionary like ``{"a": 1, "b": 2}``: , list two ways you can try to get a missing key (like "c") *without* your programming